 One side effect for those of us with terminal curiosity is that we learn to do things others often don’t.
 I think that’s what led me to be a system programmer and protocol designer.

 I can’t remember when my life-long curiosity started.
 It might have something to do with being born at a time when toys were metal and held together by thin tabs.
 Maybe it was because I grew up in a house with ready access to screwdrivers and pliers.

 I vividly remember, however, the first day I became curious about network protocols.
 It was the early 80s.
-I was newly married and just accepted a job in UGA’s computer center writing a system to keep track of student athletes in the special studies program.
+I was newly married and just accepted a job in UGA’s computer center writing a system to keep track of students in the special studies program.

 My desk was in the very back of the basement, a fantastic spot to work.
-To get there, I used my rarely granted machine-room key card to open a vast expanse of locked-away printers, mainframes, disk drives, and tape drives behind a huge glass wall.
-That was the fish bowl.
+To get there, I used my rarely granted machine-room key card to open a vast expanse of locked-away printers, mainframes, disk drives, and tape drives.

-We had two (count ’em TWO) IBM 370/158s in that basement, each with long strings of 3330 disk transports, and a couple of 3830 disk controllers, which looked remarkably like an off-white Deep Freeze brand refrigerater.
+We had two (count ’em TWO) IBM 370/158s in that basement, each with long strings of 3330 disk transports, and a couple of 3830 disk controllers, which looked remarkably like an off-white deep freezer.

 My office was past the IBMs, and behind the Control Data Cyber 70/74, a revision of the famous CDC 6600, a Seymour Cray machine.
 I was even further back than the desks for the customer and field engineers (different titles for the same job.
 Customer engineer was IBM ‘s name for it, but Control Data called them field engineers).